Diane Zaino Chase

 Diane Zaino Chase (born 1953) is an American anthropologist and archaeologist who specializes in the study of the Ancient Maya.
+As of January 2023, she serves as senior vice president for academic affairs and provost of the University of Houston and senior vice chancellor for academic affairs for the University of Houston System.

 Career

 Chase attended the University of Pennsylvania, graduating with a BA in anthropology in 1975.
 She completed her PhD at the University of Pennsylvania in 1982 with a dissertation on "Spatial and Temporal Variability in Postclassical Northern Belize".

-Chase taught anthropology at the University of Pennsylvania, Princeton, and West Chester University.
-She now teaches at the University of Central Florida.
+Chase taught anthropology at the University of Pennsylvania, Princeton, and West Chester University before gaining permanent employment at the University of Central Florida.

 From 1985 to 1995, Chase served as a guest curator for the Orlando Museum of Art.

 In 2000, she was appointed the interdisciplinary coordinator of academic affairs at the University of Central Florida.

 In 2003, she was awarded the honor of Pegasus Professor.
 According to the office of the provost, "the Pegasus Professor Award recognizes a faculty member who has made a significant impact on the university and will have demonstrated excellence in teaching, research, and service."

 She has continued to take on administrative positions.
 She has served as interim assistant vice president of academic affairs, assistant vice president of academic affairs, the interim chair for the Department of Theatre in the College of Arts and Humanities, associate vice president of planning and evaluation for academic affairs, vice provost for academic affairs, and the interim provost and vice president of academic affairs.

 In 2010, Chase was appointed executive vice provost for academic affairs of the University of Central Florida.
 In April 2014, she was appointed interim provost and vice president for academic affairs at the same institution.

 In 2015, Chase argued against eliminating three degree programs from the University of Central Florida's curriculum.

 In 2016, Chase was appointed executive vice president and provost at the University of Nevada, Las Vegas (UNLV).

+In 2019 Chase joined Claremont Graduate University as its vice president for academic innovation, student success, and strategic initiatives.
+In this role, she oversaw programs related to recruiting, admissions, onboarding, student experience, retention, graduation, and related student outcomes.

+She joined the University of Houston and University of Houston System in 2023 as senior vice president for academic affairs and provost, and senior vice chancellor for academic affairs, respectively.
+At UH, she has supported student success and faculty excellence initiatives, as well as the academic quality and accreditation of all four UH System institutions: UH, the University of Houston-Downtown, the University of Houston-Clear Lake and the University of Houston-Victoria.